 Category: ISO-25010/Reliability/Recoverability

-Statement: The solution’s system(s) and its data MUST be restorable at will, including disaster recovery operations, within the quantified Maximum Tolerable Downtime (MTD).
+Statement: The solution’s system(s) and its data must be restorable at will, including disaster recovery operations, within the quantified Maximum Tolerable Downtime (MTD).

-Rationale: Users expect to use the service as soon as possible.
+Rationale: users expect to use the service as soon as possible.

 Details: The MTD is a quantified value.
 Automation is expected to be used to perform data backups and restorations because - automated backups and restorations can be tested over and over again, - processes that are automated will be faster than possible manually - manual processes cannot be completed within the allocated MTD.